Skip to main content

 It turns out that there's a more subtle problem than the blatant failure to link: exception handling can be unreliable.
 If you get unhandled exceptions from code with a clearly visible exception handler, this is what's going on.

-This issue is also solved by using the classic linker.
+This issue is also solved by using the classic linker: see the notes on the transparent solution.
+Alternatively, upgrade to a released GCC 14 compiler.

 Transparent solution